 Hey guys.
-Here's a friendly reminder from the relationship clean-up department; also known as counseling for men.
+Here's a friendly reminder from the relationship clean-up department, also known as counseling for men.
 Think twice about the behaviors you choose, especially this time of year.
 We hear from men everyday desperate for help in putting their marriages and lives back together after they've messed up, so here's a list of 3 of the most common risky behaviors where guys slip up.

-Also be aware that increased contact with family can be stressful, and when mixed the stress that already comes with the holidays, can create a volatile mixture for many of us.
+Also be aware that increased contact with family can be stressful, and when mixed with the stress that already comes with the holidays, can create a volatile mixture for many of us.

 Affairs.
 Tiger Woods' Thanksgiving holiday this year ought to be warning enough for all of us.